konome/IniFileStream/README.md

 #  IniFileStream - INI File Parser for .NET
 An INI file parser for .NET.
 Provides the `IniFileStream` class to read and write INI files without the use of P/invoke.
-This class allows you to integrate basic configuration files in your application in .ini format.
+This class allows you to easily integrate basic configuration files in your application in .ini format.

 ## Samples